 - Act No. XI of 1997 (in Hungarian) on the protection of trademarks and geographical indications. - Government Decree No. 158/2009 (in Hungarian) regarding the procedure for the protection of geographical indications of agricultural products, foodstuffs, and spirits as well as the inspection of these products. - Decree No. 36/2014 (in Hungarian) concerning information related to food products.
-It must be applied to packaged food intended for final consumption.
+The decree applies to packaged food intended for final consumption.
 Special provisions address labeling of food containing allergens and intolerance substances.
-Lot identification is also ruled by this decree. - Decree No. 74/2012 (in Hungarian) on the use of certain voluntary distinctive signs on food.
-This decree sets out rules regarding the use of voluntary distinctive information by food producers on labels and images, and during the advertisement of food with the scope of getting the attention of consumers.
+Lot identification is also covered by this decree. - Decree No. 74/2012 (in Hungarian) on the use of certain voluntary distinctive signs on food.
+This decree sets out rules regarding the use of voluntary distinctive information by food producers on labels and images, and during the advertisement of food to consumers.
 It must be applied to food distributed in Hungary of which label, presentation and advertisement refer to its origin, higher quality, or non-industrial production.
 The decree contains the requisites for the use of specific distinctive information, like "Hungarian product", or "national product."
-Information regarding higher quality or nonindustrial production may be used if the quality and the way of production of a given product is in conformity with the principles and requisites of the Hungarian Food Codex. - Decree No. 33/2010 (in Hungarian) on certain rules related to nutrition and health claims on foods.
+Information regarding higher quality or non-industrial production may be used if the quality and the method of production of a given product is in conformity with the principles and requisites of the Hungarian Food Codex.

-- Decree No. 83/2005 (in Hungarian) on marketing eggs sold at local public markets. - Decree No. 16/2004 (in Hungarian) on detailed formal requirements of trademark applications, and applications for the protection of geographical indications.
+- Decree No. 33/2010 (in Hungarian) on certain rules related to nutrition and health claims on foods. - Decree No. 83/2005 (in Hungarian) on marketing eggs sold at local public markets. - Decree No. 16/2004 (in Hungarian) on detailed formal requirements of trademark applications, and applications for the protection of geographical indications.